ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ```shell
 make k3s-bootstrap
 ```

-Argo CD will be installed and it will automatically deploy all cluster applications automatically from git repo.
+Flux CD will be installed and it will automatically deploy all cluster applications automatically from git repo.

 ### K3s Cluster reset